sauliusgrigaitis/Swifton/README.md

 ## Controllers

 A controller inherits from ApplicationController class, which inherits from Controller class.
-Action is a closure that accepts Request object and returns Response object. ```beforeAction``` and ```afterAction``` allows to register filters before and after action is executed.
+Action is a closure that accepts Request object and returns Response object.

 ```swift
 class TodosController: ApplicationController {